Brothers' Quarrel (Hungary): Background

 The illustrious Béla III ruled Hungary from 1172 to 1196.
-His first wife was Agnes of Antioch, the mother of all Béla's children.
-Their first child and son Emeric was born in 1174, according to genealogist Mór Wertner, which was accepted by Hungarian historiography unanimously.
-Historian György Szabados argued it is possible that Agnes gave birth to her eldest son already in late 1170, still in the Byzantine Empire, where Béla (also known as Alexios in the Byzantine court) had already been there for seven years at the time of the marriage in the spring of the same year.
-Andrew was the second son of Béla III and Agnes.
-The year of his birth is not known, but modern historians agree that he was born around 1177, considering that Margaret, who was born in 1175 or 1176, was his elder sister, which, however, is far from certain.
+His first wife was Agnes of Antioch, the mother of all of his children.
+Their first child, a boy named Emeric, was born in 1174.
+Andrew, the second son of Béla III and Agnes, was born around 1177.
 Béla and Agnes had two other sons, Solomon and Stephen.
 One of them was still alive in early 1198.

 In order to ensure the uninterrupted succession to the Hungarian throne, Béla III decided to crown his eldest son during his lifetime.
-The still child Emeric was crowned king by Nicholas, Archbishop of Esztergom on 16 May 1182, as the contemporary chronicler Geoffroy du Breuil narrates in his work.
+Emeric was crowned king while still a child by Nicholas, Archbishop of Esztergom, on 16 May 1182.
 This method was unusual within the Árpád dynasty, which was plagued by many struggles for the throne throughout its history.
-After Solomon (1057) and Stephen II (1105), only Emeric was the third heir to the throne who was crowned during the lifetime of his father, the reigning monarch.
+After Solomon (1057) and Stephen II (1105), Emeric was the third heir to be crowned King of Hungary during the lifetime of his father, the reigning monarch.
 Béla III appointed Emeric to administer Croatia and Dalmatia around 1193 or 1194.
 Historian Gyula Kristó claimed Emeric's coronation in 1182 was forced against his father by the most powerful barons of the realm.
 In contrast, Szabados argued that Emeric did not independently issue a royal charter and did not have his own court.
-Bálint Hóman considered Béla crowned his eldest son as co-monarch in the manner of the Byzantine emperors.
+Bálint Hóman claimed that Béla III crowned his eldest son as co-monarch in the manner of the Byzantine emperors.
 Croatian historian Ferdo Šišić believed that Emeric was crowned as King of Croatia and Dalmatia in 1194, separately.

-Following Béla's successful invasion of the Principality of Halych in 1188, the younger son Andrew was installed as Prince of Halych.
-His nominal reign unpopular and the loyal boyars expelled Andrew and his retinue from the principality in August 1189 or 1190.
-Returning to Hungary, Andrew did not receive a separate duchy from his father, who only gave him some fortresses, estates and money.
-According to historian Attila Zsoldos, these landholdings laid in Slavonia.
+Following Béla III's successful invasion of the Principality of Halych in 1188, his younger son Andrew was installed as Prince of Halych.
+His nominal reign was unpopular and the loyal boyars expelled Andrew and his retinue from the principality in August 1189 or 1190.
+Upon his return to Hungary, Andrew did not receive a new duchy from his father, who only gave him some money, as well as some fortresses and estates in Slavonia.
 On his deathbed, Béla III, who had pledged to lead a crusade to the Holy Land, ordered Andrew to fulfill his vow.
 Béla III died on 23 April 1196, and Emeric succeeded him as King of Hungary without opposition.